 Geary House and 1020 Haight: two-year congregate supportive housing programs.

-Castro Youth Housing Initiative (CYHI): a two-year scattered-site housing program for young people who identify as LGBTQ.
+Castro Youth Housing Initiative (CYHI): a two-year scattered-site housing program for young people who identify as LGBTQ including our new housing program just for transgender youth.

 Assisted Care/After Care (AC/AC): congregate and scattered site housing, plus an onsite HIV specialty care clinic for young people who are HIV positive.

 LEASE: scattered-site housing for former foster youth.